coar-repositories/vocabularies-implementation-guide/docs/index.md

  <li>Mappings ('matches') to terms of other controlled vocabularies
  <li>Published under CC-BY 4.0
 </ul>
-The current version of the vocabulary is <a href="http://vocabularies.coar-repositories.org/documentation/resource_types/2.0.draft">Resource Type Vocabulary v.2.0 Draft</a> (May 2018) and github files for <a href="https://github.com/coar-repositories/vocabularies/tree/master/resource_types">SKOS-XL RDF</a> and changelog are available at the given links.
+The current version of the vocabulary is <a href="http://vocabularies.coar-repositories.org/documentation/resource_types/">Resource Type Vocabulary v.2.0</a> (July 2019) and github files for <a href="https://github.com/coar-repositories/vocabularies/tree/master/resource_types">SKOS-XL RDF</a> and changelog are available at the given links.

 ### **Access rights**